ECronin1973/programming-for-data-analytics/project/README.md

 ---

-## 24. Ethical & Transparency Considerations
+## 24. Ethical and Transparency Considerations

 ### Data Ethics
-- **API Usage:** All Aviation Edge API queries were logged with a dry‑run option to avoid unnecessary calls and respect rate limits.
+- **API Usage:** All Aviation Edge API queries were logged using a dry-run option to minimise unnecessary calls and ensure compliance with rate limits.
 - **Privacy:** No personally identifiable information (PII) was collected or stored.
-Flight records were aggregated at the operational level only.
+Flight records were aggregated exclusively at the operational level.
-- **Bias Awareness:** Weather‑only predictors limit explanatory scope.
-Results were interpreted cautiously to avoid overstating predictive accuracy.
+- **Bias Awareness:** The use of weather-only predictors limited the explanatory scope.
+Results were interpreted conservatively to avoid overstating predictive accuracy.

 ### Transparency
 - **Imputation Decisions:** All imputations (e.g., reconstructing actual times from scheduled times) were flagged in schema exports (`imputed_flag` columns).
-- **Schema Documentation vs Enforcement:** Arrivals and departures schemas were exported to text files for transparency, while authoritative schemas were enforced in‑code to guarantee reproducibility.
+- **Schema Documentation and Enforcement:** Arrivals and departures schemas were exported to text files to enhance transparency, while authoritative schemas were enforced in code to ensure reproducibility.
 - **Audit Trails:** Missingness audits and risk scoring thresholds were documented in markdown cells, making trade‑offs explicit.
-- **Reproducibility:** Dependencies were pinned in `requirements.txt` and verified through GitHub Actions.
-Large files were batched for GitHub compatibility and reviewer transparency.
+- **Reproducibility:** Dependencies were pinned in `requirements.txt` and verified using GitHub Actions.
+Large files were batched to maintain GitHub compatibility and facilitate reviewer transparency.

-### 📑 Reviewer Takeaway
+### Reviewer Takeaway
-This project was designed to be **transparent, ethical, and reproducible**.
+The project was designed to be transparent, ethical, and reproducible.
-- Ethical safeguards ensured responsible API use and avoided privacy risks.
+- Ethical safeguards ensured responsible API usage and mitigated privacy risks.
-- Transparency measures (schema exports, audit tables, imputation flags) made cleaning decisions explicit.
+- Transparency measures, including schema exports, audit tables, and imputation flags, made data cleaning decisions explicit.
 - Reproducibility strategies (pinned dependencies, CI/CD checks, batching) ensured the workflow can be reliably rerun by reviewers and future users.

-Together, these measures demonstrate alignment with the **10% consistency criterion** and reinforce reviewer confidence in the integrity of the project.
+Collectively, these measures demonstrate alignment with the 10% consistency criterion and reinforce reviewer confidence in the integrity of the project.

 ---

 ## 25. Acknowledgements

-This project was supported by a combination of technical resources, external references, and guidance:
+This project was supported by a combination of technical resources, external references, and academic guidance:

 - **Data Providers:**
   Aviation Edge (flight arrivals and departures API) and Met Éireann (weather observations and forecasts).

 - **Technical Tools:**
-  Python libraries (`pandas`, `numpy`, `matplotlib`, `seaborn`, `scikit-learn`, `catboost`) and database systems (PostgreSQL/SQLite) for analysis, modelling, and reproducibility.
+  Python libraries (`pandas`, `numpy`, `matplotlib`, `seaborn`, `scikit-learn`, `catboost`) and database systems (PostgreSQL and SQLite) were utilised for analysis, modelling, and reproducibility.
-  Microsoft **Data Wrangler** extension for VS Code was used to streamline data cleaning, schema validation, and exploratory checks.
+  The Microsoft Data Wrangler extension for Visual Studio Code was employed to streamline data cleaning, schema validation, and exploratory checks.

 - **Documentation & References:**
-  Online tutorials, official library documentation, and background reading on schema design and data cleaning (see Section 24).
+  Online tutorials, official library documentation, and background literature on schema design and data cleaning were consulted (see Section 24).

-- **AI Assistance:**
-  Microsoft Copilot was used throughout the project to refine documentation, structure sections, and ensure clarity in presenting results and limitations.
-Copilot’s support helped strengthen transparency and alignment with assessment criteria.
+- **AI   Microsoft Copilot was utilised throughout the project to refine documentation, structure sections, and ensure clarity in presenting results and limitations.
+This support contributed to enhanced transparency and alignment with assessment criteria.

+- **Grammarly Editor Assistance**
+Grammarly was used to proofread and enhance the readability of the documentation, ensuring clear communication of complex concepts.

 - **Academic Guidance:**
-  Special thanks to **Mr. Andrew Beatty, Atlantic Technological University (ATU)**, for his guidance and support in shaping the project structure, ensuring academic rigor, and aligning the workflow with assessment requirements.
+  Special thanks are extended to Mr. Andrew Beatty, Atlantic Technological University (ATU), for his guidance and support in shaping the project structure, ensuring academic rigor, and aligning the workflow with assessment requirements.

 ---